kidaa30/ohimanual/content/NP_practical.md

 > Global assessments borrow principles from fisheries science to make estimates of product sustainability.
 In the Global 2013 assessment the sustainability component was derived from the historical maximum harvest recorded, the maximum harvesting density recorded, and risk status assessments by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 One very important thing to consider at this point is your **reference point for the relative harvest amount**.
 The relative harvest of your data is multiplied by the sustainability coefficient in the last step.
 Setting the reference point is a decision your team must make based on the available data and an inferred functional relationship between the harvest of the product and the amount in the system.
 Understanding the patterns in harvest can help inform how to set the reference point.
 For example, knowing whether harvesting effort was constant or whether product yields changed due to the market demand and not the availability.
-This information could help inform whether it is more appropriate to set the reference point as the peak yield of the timeseries, or some percentage above or below, or some other approach that is ambitious yet realistic (SMART principles). <!---the average isn't a good approach so I've cut it.
+This information could help inform whether it is more appropriate to set the reference point as the peak yield of the time-series, or some percentage above or below, or some other approach that is ambitious yet realistic (SMART principles). <!---the average isn't a good approach so I've cut it.
 What I've written here isn't complete I don't think but it's closer to what we want-->

 [insert an image of trend in total harvest vs time?]